mkobuolys/dartpad-workshop-segmented-state/src/handle_error_state/instructions.md

 Now, the listener will be triggered only on the `error` property change.

-You can run the application now and see the outcome of this workshop.
+You can run the app now and see the outcome of this workshop.
 All different state workflows are handled - after each data load, either the shape is updated, or the error message appears at the bottom of the screen.